 A student must complete a written dissertation describing their research and following the format and rules established by the Graduate School (Graduate School Handbook, section 7).
 The composition of the written document is determined in consultation with the Advisor and the Advisory Committee.
 The student is responsible for distribution of electronic or paper copies of the Dissertation to the Dissertation Committee members.
 The Dissertation Committee must have at least one week to review the written Dissertation.
 Committee member approval of the written document and advancement to the Final Oral Examination is done through GradForms, a link for which is sent to the faculty upon the student's submission of the Application for Final Exam in Grad Forms.
 The Dissertation Committee must agree unanimously that the dissertation (draft) is satisfactory before the student may proceed to the Final Oral Examination.
-Dissertation approval and completion of the Application for Final Exam must be completed at least two weeks before the Oral Examination date.
+Dissertation approval and completion of the Application for Final Examination date.
 This means that the written document must be given to the Dissertation Committee at least three weeks before the anticipated Oral Examination.